obsrvbl-oss/suricata-service/README.md

 The .deb should work with Ubuntu 14.04 and 16.04.
 The .rpm should work with RHEL-compatible distributions (like CentOS).
 Versions 6 and 7 are supported.

+For RHEL/CentOS 6, Python 2.7 is recommended.
+You may install the `python27` package from the [IUS repository](https://ius.io/GettingStarted/).

 ## Build instructions

 The packages to install are listed below.
 On RHEL / CentOS you will need to first install the [EPEL repository](https://fedoraproject.org/wiki/EPEL#How_can_I_use_these_extra_packages.3F) to get some of these packages.
 For more information on building Suricata, see the [Suricata wiki](https://redmine.openinfosecfoundation.org/projects/suricata/wiki/Suricata_Installation).